 "It was a very interesting and fun discussion," she says.
-"It will be a real celebration of Father Ted's contribution to the arts at Notre Dame.
+"It was a real celebration of Father Ted's contribution to the arts at Notre Dame.
 Several of us commented that when he died, a lot of wonderful things were said about his enormous contributions to the church, the world and the university, but little was shared about his significant contribution to the arts at Notre Dame.
 Father Ted never missed one Christmas Benefit, ever."

 A lifelong resident of South Bend, Barb has long had an interest in the arts, calling herself "an appreciater, not a practitioner."
 Barb graduated from Saint Mary's College and jokes that if anyone ever suggested she'd stay in South Bend after graduation, she'd call them crazy.
 She and her husband Geoff, a Notre Dame graduate, ended up staying and raising their daughter, Jane, here.
 Saint Mary's has been a fixture in Barb's life as she worked for nearly 17 years at Saint Mary's as director of alumnae relations.
-Jane is a freshman this year.

 "I really do appreciate South Bend.
 It's such a nice community," she says.
 "And I have learned how important the arts are to a community, especially to the education of children."